juergenschubert/docker-ubuntu-grafana-influxdb/README.md

 **More will come and I am happy to get "requests" **

 # How to add retention policies to your InfluxDB?
-start a ssh and go to your InfluxDB. start the influxdb cli with
+start a ssh and go to your InfluxDB.
->#influx
+start the influxdb cli with:
+>influx
 >CREATE RETENTION POLICY retention_ddalert ON DDALERT DURATION 4w REPLICATION 1

 where DDALERT is the DB and DURATION the retention time.